meeshkan/meeshkan-client/README.md

 ```

 ### Adding conditions
-The service daemon only notifies you on either a scheduled notification (using the `--report-interval/-r` flag, e.g.
+Meeshkan agent only notifies you on either a scheduled notification (using the `--report-interval/-r` flag, e.g.
 hourly notifications), or when a certain criteria has been met.
 You can define these criteria anywhere in your code (but outside of loops, these conditions only need to be set once!),
 even before your scalars have been registered.
 When a scalar is used before it is registered, a default value of 1 is
 used in its place.

 Consider the following examples:
 ```python
 # Notify when evaluation loss and train loss are significantly different.